openlibhums/memory-alpha/content/pages/support/guides/workflow-typesetter.md

 !["A screenshot displaying the available options for adding image files: uploading a file in a section for a dedicated image (displaying its filename), uploading images as additional files or uploading a zip file."](../../support/images/workflow/typesetting-image-upload.png)

 When a file typeset in HTML or XML contains image links, Janeway will detect these and prompt you to upload the image files.
-The file names should match the `src` or `href` used in the XML/HTML and be relative (e.g. `src="fig1.jpg`).
+The file names must match the `src` or `href` used in the XML/HTML and be relative (e.g. `src="fig1.jpg`).

 If the image files have already been uploaded onto Janeway, you can select them instead.